 “They’re going to be using credit for the rest of their lives, so it makes sense that you as a parent should teach them how to use it carefully from an early age,” she says.

-Can you add a minor to your card?
-Usually
+Can you add a minor or child as an authorized user?

 Most major card issuers allow you to add a minor as an authorized user.
-Some of those impose a minimum age, others don’t.
-A few cards prohibit cardholders from adding minors altogether.
+Some issuers impose a minimum age, while others don’t – but a few cards prohibit cardholders from adding minors altogether.

 The question of whether you can add your child to your card as an authorized user hinges on age.